zhihanyang2022/alpha-zero/README.md

 ## Example game plays 人机对弈结果

-Before we talk about theory and code, let's see what AlphaZero can do after 3000 self-play games:
+Before we talk about theory and code, let's see what AlphaZero can do after 3000 self-play games.
+In all games below, AlphaZero is the first-hand player and holds the black stone.

 Game 1: